ESR3 – Adriano Pontes

 About Adriano

 Adriano Prado Pontes was born in São Paulo, Brazil.
-His main aspirations in science are vaccine development and molecular biology.
-In 2015, Adriano finished his bachelor’s in Biology at University of São Paulo, including a sandwich undergraduate program at DePaul University (Chicago, USA) for one year, as part of a scholarship funded by the Brazilian government called “Science without Borders”.
-During that period abroad, Adriano had his first experience in industry through a summer internship at the biotech company Amgen, based in California, where he worked within the Drug Discovery department.
-During his studies at University of São Paulo, he also carried out two undergraduate research projects at the Institute of Biomedical Sciences, focused on vaccine development against infectious diseases using recombinant proteins and microparticles as delivery vehicles.
+He has experience in the field of vaccines (R&D and Manufacturing), with strong interest in biotech applications and medical research.
+In 2015, Adriano finished his bachelor’s degree in Biology at University of São Paulo, including an academic exchange to DePaul University (Chicago, USA) for one year, as part of a fellowship funded by the Brazilian government called “Science without Borders”.
+During his studies at University of São Paulo, he also completed two undergraduate research projects at the Institute of Biomedical Sciences, focused on vaccine development against infectious diseases using recombinant proteins and bacterial spores as a delivery vehicle.

-In his free time Adriano likes to read, watch movies/TV shows and outdoor activities such as running, cycling and playing soccer or basketball.
-He is a great fan of rock and really enjoys attending live music concerts.
-Travelling is his biggest passion and as it gives him the opportunity to get to know new places and connect with different cultures.
+In his free time Adriano likes to watch series, read novels and do outdoor activities such as running or playing basketball.
+He is also a rock fan and enjoys attending live music concerts.
+Traveling is his biggest passion as it gives him the opportunity to get to know new places and connect with different cultures.

 Adriano’s role within CARTHAGO

-Adriano will work at 20Med Therapeutics in the design and development of polymeric nanoparticles for optimization of oligonucleotide delivery to cartilage cells and tissues.
-This project will be focused on preparation and in vitro and in vivo evaluation of the biomolecular designs for improved treatment of osteoarthritis using non-viral gene therapy.
-The oligonucleotide loaded nanoparticles will be used to induce regeneration of cartilage tissue and the efficacy of the oligonucleotide delivery and treatment will be evaluated.
-Cell and animal experiments will be executed in collaboration with the University Medical Center Utrecht (UMCU).
+Adriano will work at 20Med Therapeutics in the design and development of polymeric nanoparticles for mRNA delivery to cartilage cells and tissues.
+This project will be focused on the formulation and in vitro/ex vivo evaluation of the designs for improved delivery into the joints in osteoarthritis, using non-viral gene therapy.
+The mRNA-loaded nanoparticles will be assessed regarding the efficacy of gene expression, toxicity, and stability.
+The testing in ex vivo models will be executed in collaboration with the University Medical Center Utrecht (UMCU).